openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/retrorubralAreaOfMidbrainReticularNucleus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Retrorubral area of midbrain reticular nucleus' is a regional part of brain.
-It is part of the nucleus of midbrain reticular formation.
+   :definition: Is a regional part of brain.
+Is part of the nucleus of midbrain reticular formation. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0011172) ('is_a' and 'relationship')]
    :description: The term retrorubral area of the midbrain reticular nucleus refers to a region of the rat brain caudal and dorsal to the ventral tegmental area.
 It is one of three parts of the midbrain reticular nucleus; the other two are the magnocellular part of the midbrain reticular nucleus and the parvicellular part of the midbrain reticular nucleus (Swanson-2004).
-BrainInfo distinguishes between the Retrorubral area of the midbrain reticular formation and the retrorubral nucleus.
+BrainInfo distinguishes between the Retrorubral area of the midbrain reticular formation and the retrorubral nucleus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0011172)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0733931
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0011172#retrorubral-area-of-midbrain-reticular-nucleus
    :name: retrorubral area of midbrain reticular nucleus